 Each change on its own is unpredictable.
-But the changes are also interconnected: a change in our technology affects our politics and economies, which affects our social cohesion and of course our environment, which changes the technologies we need…
+But the changes are also interconnected: a change in our technology affects our economies, which affects society, which affects our politics, and also our environment, which changes the technologies we need, and so on.

 Summarising his argument, Taleb says that: